ImKWS: Test-Time Adaptation for Keyword Spotting with Class Imbalance: Experimental Setup

 \textbf{Dataset.} We adopt the 12-class Google Speech Commands v2 dataset \cite{warden2018speech} sampled at 16 kHz, split into training (80\%), validation (10\%), and test (10\%) sets.
 To construct a targeted 4-class classification task, we select ``yes'', ``up'', and ``stop'' as positive keywords and merge the remaining nine categories into a single non-keyword class.
 The source distribution is preserved for training and validation.
 For testing, the data is resampled to simulate severe class imbalance, varying the keyword-to-non-keyword ratio from 1:4 to 1:8.
 To simulate acoustic distribution shifts, we corrupt the test audio with multi-source noise from ESC-50 \cite{piczak2015esc} and five types of real-world single-source noise from the MS-SNSD \cite{reddy2019scalable} test set, evaluating across three signal-to-noise ratios (SNRs).

-\textbf{Baselines:} To measure our adaptation performance, we compare our method with several TTA baselines.
+\textbf{Baselines.} To measure our adaptation performance, we compare our method with several TTA baselines.
 First, Test-Time Normalization (TBN) \cite{schneider2020improving} updates the batch normalization statistics using target data during testing.
 Next, Tent \cite{wang2021tent} adapts the affine parameters of normalization layers through standard entropy minimization.
 Additionally, ETA \cite{niu2022efficient} filters out high-entropy samples to prevent noisy gradients from degrading performance.
 Similarly, SAR \cite{niu2023towards} combines sharpness-aware optimization with reliable entropy minimization to handle practical problems like small batch sizes and online label shifts.
 Finally, AdaKWS \cite{xiao2025adakws} uses selective entropy minimization and a specific sample selection strategy to resolve sensitivity issues in KWS tasks.

 \textbf{Implementation details.} To evaluate the methods, we employ BC-ResNet-3 \cite{kim2021broadcasted} as the network backbone, which is a lightweight convolutional neural network designed specifically for on-device KWS.
 During speech preprocessing, we extract 40-dimensional Mel-frequency cepstral coefficients as inputs with a 160 ms hop length.
 To augment the features for multi-view consistency, we apply two time-masks with a maximum length of 20 and two frequency-masks with a maximum length of 5.
-The adaptation is performed in an online, continual streaming fashion with only a single pass over the test data.
+The adaptation is performed with only a single pass over the test data.
 During this process, we update the affine parameters of the batch normalization layers.
 The optimization is conducted using the SGD optimizer with a learning rate of $1 \times 10^{-4}$ and a test-time batch size of 128.
-For the proposed ImKWS method, the hyperparameters are set as follows: $\tau=1.0$, $\alpha=0.8$, and $\lambda=1.0$.
+For the proposed ImKWS method, the hyperparameters are selected through grid search as follows: $\tau=1.0$, $\alpha=0.8$, and $\lambda=1.0$.
 For the two-stage sample selection strategy, we set $\tau_{dem}=0.4$, $\tau_{pkc}=0.05$, and $\sigma=0.5$.

 \textbf{Metrics.} We report both macro- and micro-averaged F1 scores to evaluate performance under severe class imbalance.
-We emphasize macro F1, as it prevents the dominant non-keyword class from masking minority keyword recognition.
+We mainly focus on macro F1, as it prevents the dominant non-keyword class from masking minority keyword recognition.

 [1]{\raisebox{0.15ex}{ $\pm$#1}}